Panjappur Integrated Bus Terminus, Tiruchirappalli

 Panjappur Integrated Bus Terminus (KKBT), officially Muthamizh Arignar Kalaignar M. Karunanidhi Integrated Bus Terminus, is a bus terminus in Panjapur, Tiruchirappalli is the first Air Conditioned bus terminus in the state of Tamil Nadu.
-Situated along the Madurai Highway, it was inaugurated on 9 May 2025 and planned to be operationalised from 3 June 2025, coinciding with the birth anniversary of former Chief Minister of Tamil Nadu M. Karunanidhi, after whom the terminus is named.
+Situated along the Madurai Highway, it was inaugurated on 9 May 2025 and became operational from 16 July 2025.
 Spread over an area of 115.68 acre, it was built to create an integrated bus terminus for the city since the current terminals are completely congested and during festival times the buses are operated from temporary locations around the city.
-The terminus will operate all Mofussil and City buses, designated bays for contract carriage buses are under construction still.
+The terminus operates all Mofussil and City buses.
+Designated bays for contract carriage (omni) buses are still under construction.

 History

 The Foundation stone for the construction was laid on 10 October 2022.